I’m often asked what I think are the most common, most ruinous mistakes that investors make. Unfortunately, there are a lot of them.

-Consider the period from March 2000 to October 2002, where the Federal Funds rate declined from 5.85% to 1.75%, and the Nasdaq plunged 78%.
+Consider the period from March 2000 to October 2002, where the Federal Funds rate declined from 5.85 percent to 1.75 percent, and the Nasdaq plunged 78 percent.
 Put simply, stocks and interest rates went down together!
 Exactly the opposite of what most would expect.

-The fact of the matter is that the relationship between interest rates and stock prices varies considerably depending upon a host of factors, including the value of the dollar and where the economy is in terms of its economic cycles.
+The fact of the matter is that the relationship between interest rates and stock prices varies considerably depending upon a host of factors, including the value of the dollar and where the economy is in terms of the economic cycle.

-But the bottom line is this: Never assume anything and never, ever get caught up in conventional thought about what a market can or can’t do — or you will most likely lose your shirt.
+But the bottom line is this: Never assume anything and never, ever get caught up in conventional thought about a market or you will most likely lose your shirt.